RAARUP ADVENTURES

 Magnetic Rock

-1. Hiking - Considerably one of the best areas in Minnesota for hiking, but be prepared for lots of rocks and slippery surfaces.
-We highly recommend wearing grippy hiking shoes when you’re getting out to explore this area, and bringing safety essentials like food, water, sunscreen, map, compass, and a first aid kit.
-Below we’ve listed some of our favorite hikes along the Gunflint Trail, starting with those closest to Grand Marais.
+One of the best areas in Minnesota for hiking, but be prepared for lots of rocks and slippery surfaces.
+We recommend wearing grippy hiking shoes when you’re getting out to explore, and of course any other hiking essentials.
+Starting with trails closest to Grand Marais, these are some of our favorites :

 • George Washington Memorial Pines : Located 7 miles north of Grand Marais, this 3 mile easy loop brings you through a white and red pine forest with some beautiful wildflowers in the summer months.